 Feedback can take many forms and may not always mean extensive written comments for individual children.
-For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods of feedback, amongst many others.
+For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
 SeeSaw provides the opportunity for feedback to be provided promptly online.
 It allows a dialogue to happen between the teacher and pupil/ parent and can be verbally recorded or written.

-Expectations for engagement and the support that parents and carers should provide at home, in the event of future local or national school closures.
+Expectations for engagement and the support that parents and carers should provide at home.